 What is Edema?

 There may be nutritional options for patients with edema.
-If food allergens are suspected, elimination diets could be useful.
+If you suspect food allergens, elimination diets could be useful.
 B-vitamins and iron may be especially helpful if patients are taking diuretics.
-Natural diuretics can be found in produce such as beets, pineapple, leafy greens, asparagus, pumpkin, onion, and garlic.
+You can find natural diuretics in produce, such as beets, pineapple, leafy greens, asparagus, pumpkin, onion, and garlic.
 Antioxidant foods, such as berries, squash, and peppers, may also be useful.
 Avoiding red meats, refined sugars, alcohol, tobacco, and trans fatty acids are also part of a healthy diet.
 There are some herbal remedies that can help, such as bilberry, dandelion, and grape seed extract.

 Get more information about lymphedema.